-Here is a convenient guide for those wishing to live in Australia detailing the rent that is generally charged and how much is spent on a cup of coffee.
-It seems that costs for which we have no control like electricity, water and gas are going through the roof.
-What is more, there was a survey that revealed that the average Australian needs as much as A$2.17 million to cover expenses (housing, education, medical care, etc) over a lifetime.
+Here is a convenient guide for those wishing to live in Australia detailing the rent that is charged and how much is spent on a cup of coffee.
+It seems that costs for which we have no control over electricity, water and gas are going through the roof.
+What is more, there was a survey that revealed that the average Australian needs as much as A$2.17 million to cover expenses (housing, education, medical care, etc.) over a lifetime.

 As for telephone services, the monthly charge for a single line Is ~A$30.
 Several plans/options are available.